-The program dives into:
+The program explored:

 - An insider look at the realities of Hollywood accounting